HUSTNO1WXY/HUSTNO1WXY.github.io/_pages/about.md

 Prior to Nagoya University, I obtained my B.ENG in Nanjing University of Posts and Telecommunications (NJUPT) and M.ENG in Southeast University (SEU), where I focused on local feature matching.

 Lately, I’ve been focusing on efficient and effective feature matching algorithms and its application, such as visual place recognition.
+My CV can be downloaded here.

 📰 News